-14.2- Scheduling of Final Examinations and Schedule Conflicts
+14.1- Scheduling of Final Examinations and Schedule Conflicts

-14.3- Access to Examination Papers
+14.2- Access to Examination Papers

-Final examination paper means the final examination question paper in a course and the graded answer paper written by the student which, by Senate policy, must be retained for a period of 12 months.
-Refer to Queen's University Senate Policy on Student Access to Final Examination Papers.
+Final examination paper means the final examination question paper in a course and the graded answer paper written by the student, which must be retained by the University for a period of 12 months.
+Refer to Queen's University according to the Senate Policy on Student Access to Final Examination Papers.